Blue Jackets advance with 3-0 Game 5 win over Maple Leafs

 The Blue Jackets placed a blanket on Toronto’s high-octane offense in limiting it to just 19 shots through two periods and 33 overall, two nights after allowing 53.

-Korpisalo opened the series with a 28-save shutout before allowing five goals on the next 53 shots in being pulled midway through the second period of Columbus’ 4-3 OT win in Game 3.
-After making 21 saves to blank the Leafs in a backup role in Game 3, Merzlikins gave up four goals on 53 shots Friday in the only preliminary-round series to be settled in five games.

 NOTES: Maple Leafs LW Andreas Johnsson returned to play after being activated off injured reserve earlier in the day.
 Johnsson has been out since having knee surgery in February.
-The third-year player has eight goals and 21 points in 43 games. … Johnsson replaced rookie Nicholas Robertson, who had a goal in four games. … Blue Jackets D Ryan Murray returned after missing Game 3. … Columbus dressed seven defenseman.
+The third-year player has eight goals and 21 points in 43 games. … Johnsson replaced rookie Nicholas Robertson, who had a goal in four games. … Blue Jackets D Ryan Murray returned after missing Game 3. … Columbus dressed seven defenseman. … The Maple Leafs were down to finishing the final 32 minutes with five defensemen after Barrie was shaken up after being crunched in the Toronto corner by Jenner.

 UP NEXT

 Blue Jackets: Advance to first round to face Tampa Bay Lightning.
+Game 1 is Tuesday.

 Maple Leafs: Season over.